-A visit to Tring would not be complete without a meander along the High Street where you will find a wealth of independently run shops, cafes, bars and restaurants, each renowned for their warm Chilterns welcome.
-Many are family run businesses that have been long established in this historic market town, and typify the long history in local specialty food.
-Tring recently celebrated its 700th year as a market town in fact, with the Friday Charter market trading in the same place, just outside the Church.
+A visit to Tring would not be complete without a meander along the High Street with a wealth of independently run shops, cafes, bars and restaurants, each renowned for their warm Chilterns welcome.
+Many are family-run businesses that have been long established in this historic market town, and typify the long history in local specialty food.
+In 2015, Tring celebrated its 700th year as a market town, with the Friday Charter market trading in the same place on the high street.

 With the second largest area of unimproved chalk grassland in the county, Tring Park is an important wildlife habitat.
 Covering an area of 264 acres, it contains a mosaic of habitats such as chalk grassland, scrub, mixed woodland and parkland, all landscaped by Charles Bridgeman in the late 17th and early 18th centuries.
 The whole area collectively supports a diverse range of butterflies, birds and plants including; lady’s bedstraw, yellow rattle, saxifrage and salad burnet in summer.
-Lying to the south of Tring, a 10 minute walk from the High Street, the park includes a stretch of the Ridgeway National Trial which passes through a handsome avenue of lime trees knows as King Charles Ride.
-There are beautiful views of the town to be enjoyed from here and the mansion below is home to Tring Park School of the Performing Arts and its dower house is now Champneys Tring Park Health Resort.
+A 10 minute walk from the High Street, the park includes a stretch of the Ridgeway National Trial which passes through a handsome avenue of lime trees knows as King Charles Ride.
+There are beautiful views of the town and Chilterns to be enjoyed from here.

-Once the office of the Tring livestock market, the Local History Museum is run entirely by volunteers who know every inch of the town and surrounding countryside.
-A good place to start your Tring visit as it sets the scene from prehistoric to modern times, through the days of the Peasants Revolt, the coming of the canal and railway, the cottage industry of straw plaiting and the huge changes made by the fabulously wealthy Rothschild family.
+The Local History Museum located just off the high street, is a good place to start your Tring visit as it sets the scene from prehistoric to modern times, through the days of the Peasants Revolt, the coming of the canal and railway, the cottage industry of straw plaiting and the huge changes made by the fabulously wealthy Rothschild family.
 There is much for children to do, including an archaeological dig, jigsaws and dressing up.
-Remarkable Victorian photographs are shown alongside reproductions of the famous cartoon-style medieval tiles, the originals are housed in the British Museum.
-The museum is also the starting point for the Tring Heritage Trail which can be followed in map form or using a free smartphone App.
+Remarkable Victorian photographs are shown alongside reproductions of the famous medieval tiles.
+The museum is also the starting point for the Tring Heritage Trail which can be followed in map form or using the free App.

-Enjoy the buzz of anticipation and buyers’ excitement in the Tring Market Auctions sale rooms.
+Enjoy the buzz of anticipation and buyers’ excitement in the independent Tring Market Auctions purpose-built sale rooms.
 Fine Art & 20th Century Decorative Art Sales feature fine collections of furnishings, collectables and works of art, Art Deco, Art Nouveau, Arts & Craft, 20th century designer furniture, studio art glass and pottery, abstract and collectable art.
-Tring Market Auctions’ renowned regular fortnightly sales of general antiques, collectables and household effects include over 2,000 lots throughout the year conducted in an entertaining atmosphere.

-Tring Reservoirs: You can explore the waterways around the old market towns of Tring and Berkhamsted enjoying the serenity of the Grand Union Canal and Tring Reservoirs that provide an excellent aspect from which to appreciate the rolling chalk hills and quiet woodlands of the Chilterns.
-Whilst they are an engineering feat of significant historical importance the clear water attracts large numbers of breeding and migratory birds, meaning the waterways are now a valuable wildlife habitat.
-There is a selection of varying length walks which also incorporate some of the wonderful villages and hamlets along the waterways.
+Tring Reservoirs: explore the waterways around the old market town, enjoying the serenity of the Grand Union Canal and Tring Reservoirs that provide an excellent aspect from which to appreciate the rolling chalk hills and quiet Chilterns woodlands.
+They attract large numbers of breeding and migratory birds, meaning the waterways are now a valuable wildlife habitat.
+There is a selection of walks which take in nearby villages and hamlets.